 In my opinion this is the best domain name registrar on the web nowadays.

 Why?
 Many reasons.
 The main ones being their fair pricing, customer support and the spectrum of services provided.
+Not to forget, the FREE Whois Protection for Life!

 I guess that’s it for now!